Pearce Intern supervises elementary student writing

 Professional Writing and Communication Awards

-Justin Robertson smiles at the camera as he poses in front of a building.
+Jennifer Roberts smiles at the camera and takes a self portrait in front of a natural background.

-Mike Pulley smiles at the camera and poses in front of a natrual background.
+Katalin Beck smiles at the camera and poses in front of a natural background.

 Senior Lecturer, English